Balancingrock/SecureSockets/README.md

 # Installation

-The manifest file `Package.swift` has been prepared with a dependcy build in mind.
+The manifest file `Package.swift` has been prepared with a dependency build in mind.
 Hence it must be edited to build to a stand-alone SecureSockets target.

 ## As a stand alone